 - Defending charterers who are facing an unsafe port claim arising out of an alleged grounding incident in 2017 during the approach to Umm Al Quwain.

 Stephenson Harwood’s practice covers a broad range of complex shipping work, covering disputes involving charterparties, shipbuilding, casualties, and marine insurance.
-Practice head Alex Davis is known for his work in marine insurance disputes, while Mike Phillips acts in matters across the shipping sector.
-The team also has a particular focus on floating production, storage, and offloading facilities disputes, led by Stuart Beadnall, with Max Lemanski also active in this area.
+Practice head Alex Davis is known for his work in marine insurance disputes; the team also has a particular focus on floating production, storage, and offloading facilities disputes, led by Stuart Beadnall, with Max Lemanski also active in this area.
 Sean Gibbons is another key contact in the team, and stands out for his work in superyachts and shipbuilding; he has particularly strong links to the Korean market.
 Joe O’Keeffe is well-regarded for his work on marine insurance disputes, and Nick Barber is respected for his work in contractual and casualty litigation.

 ‘The team we work with has a very strong knowledge of the shipping in the oil & gas industry.
 When problem arises, they offer practical solutions and pragmatic approach.
 They are strong negotiators who try to make whatever is reasonably possible to reach a out of the court resolution of the dispute and avoid to start proceedings unnecessarily.’

 ‘Stephenson Harwood has an excellent casualty response team.’

 ‘Nick Barber’s team is of particular note.
 He is always available to give immediate advice and support on difficult situations as they are unfolding.
 His advice always considers the practical and commercial aspects as well as the many difficult legal considerations.
 He is our go to lawyer for all casualty work and has considerable experience from many of the recent large casualty disasters.’